The first step in an advertising strategy is to identify strategic objectives such as driving sales or building a vivid brand personality.

-The marketing objective is a business goal.
-For example, "in the first year we want to capture 10% of the market in six cities."
+"In the first year we want to capture 10% of the market in six cities."

-Or, "Our goal is to be profitable in this country within 6 months."
+"Our goal is to be profitable in this country within 6 months."

-Or, "We want to increase sales with this product to the point where profits reach $50,000 per month, and do this in 12 months."
+"We want to increase sales with this product to the point where profits reach $50,000 per month, and do this in 12 months."

-The advertising strategy supports the marketing strategy.
+How advertising strategy supports marketing objectives.

-So Fred says, "Hey, I want my Purple Prune flavor to add 20% to my sales - not steal sales from the existing three - or I'm going to dump it in 12 months.
+Fred' says, "Hey, I want my Purple Prune flavor to add 20% to my sales - not steal sales from the existing three - or I'm going to dump it in 12 months.
 Here's one million dollars to work with.
 What do you suggest?"

 In this case your strategy might be to:

-A) Re-name the product: Prune Surprise.
+- Re-name the product: Sweet Prune Surprise.

-B) Re-position it: Surprisingly Sweet, Surprisingly Healthy.
+- Re-position it: Surprisingly Sweet, Surprisingly Healthy.